-- Must be at least 16 years of age. - Minimum of 8th grade education; 10th grade or above preferred. - English as a Second Language (ESL) students required to take the Michigan Test.
+- Must be at least 16 years of age. - Minimum of 8th grade education; 10th grade or above preferred.

 Prior to starting the clinical practicum portion of the class, the applicant must show proof of the following:

 - Negative blood test for tuberculosis (Quant-Gold or T-Spot) or negative chest x-ray. - 2 MMR immunizations or negative titer. - Hepatitis B immunization series or a signed waiver. - Varicella immunization or history of chicken pox. - · Physical Assessment